sillen102/simba/README.md

 ## Logging

+Simba relies on slog to handle logging.
+If no logger is provided slog.Default will be used.
+If you use the Default or DefaultWithAuth constructors an slog logger will be injected into the request context for all requests.
-Simba automatically injects an slog logger into the request's context.
-To access the logger, use the `logging.From` function in Simba's logging package:
+To access the injected logger, use the `logging.From` function the logging package.

+Example:

 ```go
 func handler(ctx context.Context, req *simba.Request[simba.NoBody, simba.NoParams]) (*simba.Response, error) {